Ron Villone: Somerset Patriots

-Postseason

-Villone pitched in three postseason games and did not allow an earned run.

 Coaching career

+Chicago Cubs

 He became the pitching coach of the Chicago Cubs' Single-A affiliate, the Peoria Chiefs, in 2012.
 In December 2012, Villone was announced as the pitching coach for the Cubs' new Single-A affiliate, the Kane County Cougars, where he spent the 2013 season.
-In December 2013, he was promoted to pitching coach for the Daytona Cubs of the Class A-Advanced Florida State League, where he stayed for several seasons.
-As of 2021, Villone is pitching coach for the Triple-A Iowa Cubs.
+In December 2013, he was promoted to pitching coach for the Daytona Cubs of the Class A-Advanced Florida State League.
+Villone spent four seasons as the minor-league pitching rehab coordinator before joining the Triple-A Iowa Cubs starting with the 2021 season.

+Los Angeles Angels

+In 2024, Villone was named pitching coach for the Tri-City Dust Devils the High-A affiliate of the Los Angeles Angels.

 Personal life

-Villone is married and resides in Upper Saddle River, New Jersey with his wife, Brooke.
-He has three children: Megan (born March 26, 1996), Ronald Thomas III (born September 14, 1997) and Sofia Francesca (born June 9, 2010).
+Villone is now married to his wife Brooke and resides in Upper Saddle River, New Jersey.
+They have a daughter, Sofia Francesca (born June 9, 2010).
 His wife Brooke appears on the VH1 reality show "Baseball Wives", which premiered in 2011.